sumcoinlabs/docs/app/assets/docs/011-developers.md

 ## Creating transaction

 In this simple example it it will be demonstrated how to use popular bitcore library to create a Sumcoin transaction.
 Example will be using node.js and javascript.
-Similar libaries can be found for practically all other programming languages though.
+Similar libraries can be found for practically all other programming languages though.
 Using bitcore is possible because Sumcoin is based of Bitcoin and the two share more than 99% of the code.

 ```
 const bitcore = require('bitcore-lib');

 //
-// Add sumcoin network params
+// Add Sumcoin network params
 //

 bitcore.Networks.add({